willfinnigan/kinetics/docs/Simple Tutorial.rst

 notebook to get started quickly.
 (Use ``!pip install kinetics`` in the first cell)

 This example shows the code required to model the relatively simple system shown on the main page.
+The complete example as a single block of code is available at the end.

 .. image:: images/example_system.png
    :scale: 20